Yazoo County Blues, a Well-Kept Secret

 The artwork and notes on the back of the packaging proclaim Skip James as the "Founder of the Bentonia school of Delta blues."

-Other CDs featuring the work of this Yazoo County bluesman include Skip James - Greatest of the Delta Blues Singers, the Yazoo label's The Complete Early Recordings of Skip James and 50 Years - Mississippi Blues in Bentonia.
+Other CDs featuring the work of this Yazoo County bluesman include Skip James - Greatest of the Delta Blues Singers, the Yazoo Records' The Complete Early Recordings of Skip James and 50 Years - Mississippi Blues in Bentonia.

 Nehemiah Curtis James was born on June 9, 1902 in Yazoo County.
 Was he born in Bentonia or Yazoo City?